The state of your bones in Victoria

 Where you live in Australia can have a significant influence on your Vitamin D status.
 The Ostelin D-Test shows that you live in Victoria, so here’s a snap shot of how your local environment may affect you.

-Women – Vitamin D deficiency seems to be highest in the southern regions, with 58% of women Vitamin D deficient in winter-spring, a figure that decreases to 42% during summer-autumn.
+Women – Vitamin D insufficiency seems to be highest in the southern regions, with 58% of women Vitamin D insufficient in winter-spring, a figure that decreases to 42% during summer-autumn.

-Men – 35% of men are Vitamin D deficient in winter-spring, dropping to 27% in summer-winter.
+Men – 35% of men are Vitamin D insufficient in winter-spring, dropping to 27% in summer-winter.

 More about Victoria, Vitamin D and you